1947 The Arrival of Jackie Robinson

 The addition of Robinson—and the brutal reception he received from the rest of the league—simply galvanized the Dodgers into a tighter and stronger unit.Having defeated the owners and having won his teammates over, Robinson’s last hurdle toward major league acceptance—gaining the respect of opposing players—would be the most vicious of all.

 Teams that chose not to boycott Robinson gave him serious hell.
-The worst offenders were the Phillies and their manager, Ben Chapman, who led his players on a mortifying, non-stop tirade of racial slurs.
+The worst offenders were the Phillies and their manager, Ben Chapman, a Tennessee manager who led his players on a mortifying, non-stop tirade of racial slurs.
 As if that wasn’t enough, some Phillies pantomimed as snipers, aiming their bats at Robinson as if they were rifles.
-It all reached near traumatizing proportions for Robinson, and it stunned even the Dodger players who were borderline on the issue of Robinson’s presence.
+It all reached near traumatizing proportions for Robinson, and it stunned even Dodgers players who were borderline on whether he should belong or not.

 Then there was Robinson.
 He led the NL with 29 steals, placed second with 125 runs scored, and with Reese co-led the Dodgers with 12 home runs.
 He finished fifth in the league’s Most Valuable Player voting.